elswob/Badger/README.md

 If you need to add more data just follow one of the two steps above and run the same command `runme`.
 This will identify the new files and add the data accordingly.

+#### Site navigation

+On every page there is an **info** button in the navigation bar.
+This provides useful information on the key features of each page and overview of the site on the home page.

 ## Additional features

 #### Customise home page